 As we know, a primary key uniquely defines a row within a table.
 In CockroachDB, a primary key is mandatory since all tables are distributed across the cluster based on the ranges of their primary key.
 If you 'don't specify a primary key, a key will be automatically generated for you.

-'It's common practice to define an auto-generating primary key using clauses such as AUTOINCREMENT.
-The generation of primary keys in distributed databases is a significant issue since 'it's the primary key that is used to distribute data across nodes in the cluster.
+It's common practice to define an auto-generating primary key using clauses such as AUTOINCREMENT.
+The generation of primary keys in distributed databases is a significant issue since it's the primary key that is used to distribute data across nodes in the cluster.
 We'll discuss the options for primary key generation in the next chapter, but for now, we'll simply note that you can generate randomized primary key values using the +UUID+ datatype with the +gen_random_uuid()+ function as the default value:

 [source,sql]